-Curious as to what tools are used to make a custom bra?
-LOTS!
+What tools are used to make a custom bra?

 Whether you are a pro sewer, or just getting started, you surely know by now that you and your sewing kit become inseparable when it comes to working on a project.
 Today, I want to share some behind the scenes content with you and show you my sewing must-haves!